This post was updated on March 2nd, 2023

 Polycystic ovary syndrome is a collection of symptoms caused by elevated androgens, insulin resistance, and chronic inflammation.
-These primary mechanisms of all PCOS-related health issues can all be altered by changing what you eat.
+What and how you eat alters these mechanisms and can resolve all PCOS-related health issues.

 During my free 30-Day PCOS Diet Challenge, I show participants exactly how to do this right.
-I give them nutritional video lessons, PCOS-friendly meals plans, and an engaging community to keep them on track.
+I give them nutritional video lessons, PCOS-friendly meal plans, and an engaging community to keep them on track.
 Many women notice meaningful weight loss within a few short weeks.
-Countless others have restored their period and gone on to have healthy successful pregnancies.
+Countless others have restored their period and gone on to have healthy, successful pregnancies.

 This is why smoothies, when done right, can be so helpful.
 They’re quick to prepare, you can drink them anywhere, and clean-up is minimal.